 Final Thoughts on Can You Mail Weed Legally?

-Despite the challenges with shipping hemp and cannabis, this USPS memo provides some much-needed clarity where there has historically been no information on this topic.
+Despite the challenges with shipping marijuana and hemp, this USPS provides some much needed insight where there has historically been no information on this topic.
 Although it will take some time before you can legally mail weed in the United States, these new guidelines definitely pave the way in the right direction.

 If cannabis is legalized nationwide in the future, it will eliminate all of these issues concerning the shipping of cannabinoid-based products.
 It’s something to look forward to – but until then – we recommend visiting a legal state as often as you can and stock up at a local dispensary as much as you like – without the risks as explained in this article!